Skip to content

 input_list (list): Downloaded Image Name List.

-output_video_file_name (str): The name of the video file in the image directory.
+output_video_file_name (str): The name of the video file in the image

 fps_video (int): Video frames per second.